-Holes recombine with electrons primarily via the Shockley-Read-Hall mechanism.
-Excess holes visible in Fig. 4 flow into the source region.
-Their extra positive charge is compensated by additional electrons, resulting in a slightly higher electron concentration than the equilibrium concentration determined by $N_D=10^{20}~{\rm cm}^{-3}$.
-The nature of the two current states analyzed above allows to determine conditions, when the transitions between them occur.
+The nature of the two current states analyzed above allows to determine conditions, where the transitions between them occur.
 One important ingredient is impact ionization which is usually characterized by the multiplication factor M>1.
 The positive feedback loop is activated when the collector current is larger than the base current.
-Because the hole base current is proportional to M-1, the positive feedback corresponds to the condition [11]
+Since the hole base current is proportional to M-1, the positive feedback corresponds to the condition [16]